-Prerequisites: PSY 250 (completed with at least a grade of C-) and an overall grade point average of at least 2.00 in the major.
+Prerequisites: PSY 271 and an overall grade point average of at least 2.00 in the major.

 PSY 499.
-Senior Thesis.
+Senior Thesis II.
 3.

 Continuation of PSY 490 in which the student actually conducts the research already proposed.
 Writing of the thesis which must include at minimum, an introduction, methods/procedures, results, discussion, and reference section, in APA style.
 Thesis is to be defended in an oral examination with the psychology faculty.
 The student may have the opportunity to present thesis at a local psychology conference.
 Spring.